Mercy Malaysia: 2008 and Beyond

 In 2008, MERCY Malaysia also responded to Myanmar to aid the survivors of Cyclone Nargis.

 In 2009, MERCY Malaysia deployed two-member team to Padang, Indonesia to respond to the West Sumatran earthquakes.

 In 2010, MERCY Malaysia worked in partnership with Merlin UK to deliver aid in Haiti.
 They also responded directly in the emergency phase to the earthquake in Chile as well as the floods in Pakistan.

 In 2011, MERCY Malaysia deployed teams to Tohoku earthquakes in Japan, war-torn Somalia, earthquake ravaged Turkey and also to aid those affected by the floods in Thailand.

-In 2012, MERCY Malaysia had deployed teams into Rakhine, Myanmar, where they distributed non-food items and established mobile clinics to help the IDP's, to Mindanao, Philippines to respond to those affected by both Tropical Storm Washi and Typhoon Bopha, and they had also sent in their assessment team to help Syrian refugees there.
+In 2012, MERCY Malaysia had deployed teams into Rakhine, Myanmar, where they distributed non-food items and established mobile clinics to help the IDP's, to Mindanao, Philippines, to respond to those affected by both Tropical Storm Washi and Typhoon Bopha, and they had also sent in their assessment team to help Syrian refugees there.
 MERCY Malaysia also launched its first official efforts in sustainable funding under the banner of Seringgit Sehari.

 In 2014, MERCY Malaysia sent aid to Gaza.

 In 2015, MERCY Malaysia's Sierra Leone for the Ebola Recovery Project and hygiene kits distribution to the selected beneficiaries.

 In 2016, MERCY Malaysia in Bekaa Valley, Lebanon to aid the Syrian refugees due to the protracted war in Syria.

 In 2016, MERCY Malaysia's assessment mission in Musan County, North Korea that was affected by floods on 31 August 2016.

 In 2016, MERCY Malaysia enters Internally Displaced People (IDPs) camp in Idlib Syria for humanitarian mission – 28 December 2016.

 In 2016, MERCY Malaysia enters Gaza (to be the first NGO to enter Gaza via Rafah, Egypt after two years) to follow up on projects and programs.

 In 2017, MERCY Malaysia is Sittwe and Northern Rakhine, Myanmar for humanitarian aids.

 In 2017–2018, MERCY Malaysia is in Cox's Bazar, Bangladesh for emergency response and also manage to set up Mothers and Child Health Center (MCHC) in the Rohingya refugee camps.

+In response to the Gaza war, Mercy Malaysia stated that it was exploring opportunities to provide health assistance, psychosocial support, and medical supplies in Gaza.

-2020 Covid-19 Pandemic Response in Malaysia
+2020 COVID-19 pandemic response in Malaysia

 In 2020 MERCY Malaysia launched its COVID-19 Pandemic Fund to support medical services and the essential needs of marginalised groups within the country.